drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 passing over obstacles on the ground and thus are at greater risk of tripping.

-Trip and fall may occur if a walker does not have sufficient foot clearance when moving over a barrier.
-One of the kinematics parameters in discussing risk of tripping (RT) is minimum foot clearance (MFC) (Begg et al., 2007; Benson et al., 2019; Carter et al., 2020; Garman et al., 2015; Loverro et al., 2013).
-It is the minimum space between the lowest end of the foot of the swing leg and the ground or the top of a barrier (Winter, 1991).
+Trips and falls may occur if a walker does not have sufficient foot clearance when stepping over a barrier.
+One of the kinematic parameters important in discussing risk of tripping (RT) is minimum foot clearance (MFC) (Begg et al., 2007; Benson et al., 2019; Carter et al., 2020; Garman et al., 2015; Loverro et al., 2013).
+This is the minimum space between the lowest end of the foot of the swing leg and the ground or the top of a barrier (Winter, 1991).
 When the minimum space occurs at the toe, it is also called the minimum toe clearance (MTC).
-In other words, the MTC is the minimum space between the lowest end of the front part of the shoe/foot and the floor or a barrier (Khandoker et al., 2007; Schulz, 2017).
+In other words, the MTC is the shortest distance between the lowest end of the front part of the shoe/foot and the floor or a barrier (Khandoker et al., 2007; Schulz, 2017).
 Determining the MTC (or MFC) is important in measuring the risk of tripping especially for barrier crossing.
-Schulz (2011) found that the MTC were not only doubled by the presence of visible barrier, but also increased significantly with faster walking speed.
+Schulz (2011) found that the MTC not only doubled with the presence of visible barrier, but also increased significantly with faster walking speed.

 In addition to the kinematic parameters, subjective rating of risk of